iteacher/bstvisualiser/README.md

 You can install the **Binary Search Tree Visualizer** on macOS.
 Download the **DMG file** [here](https://github.com/iteacher/bstvisualiser/releases/tag/v1.0.1), compatible with macOS 10.14 (Mojave) and above.

+You can simply downlaod the source and run the index.html on any device.

 ### Installation Instructions

 1. **Download the DMG**: [Download here](https://github.com/iteacher/bstvisualiser/releases/tag/v1.0.1).